everhartlab/sclerotinia-review-2017/manuscript/review.md

 # A brief introduction to vegetative compatibility

-Vegetative compatibility is a trait in eukaryotes that allows to individuals to fuse and grow as one; it is often seen as a self-recognition system [@Leslie1993-hj; @Glass2000-cg].
+Vegetative compatibility is a trait in eukaryotes that allows two individuals to fuse and grow as one; it is often seen as a self-recognition system [@Leslie1993-hj; @Glass2000-cg].
 In fungi, this process of fusion between hyphae is known as anastomosis.
 Incompatible reactions from non-self recognition, result in a barrage line: a band of melanized and/or dead tissue at the contact zone between isolates [@Leslie1993-hj; @Glass1992-af; @Glass2000-cg; @Strom2016-di].
 The barrage line, however is one of four possible states in hyphal contact—C0, no contact; C1, hyphal contact without fusion; C2, fusion with subsequent killing reaction; and C4, fusion with a stable heterokaryon [@Carling1988-xk].